 If your business is disrupted by a hurricane, water damage, plumbing break, theft, fire or other hazard, the precise type and extent of your commercial coverage can have a significant impact on your ability to keep your company solvent and return it to profitability.
 While your property damage coverage will provide the means to repair or rebuild damaged structures, business interruption coverage provides compensation for lost income while the business is shutdown or in the process of being repaired.
-As a Florida commercial coverage claims attorney, my Florida insurance claims law firm provides effective legal representation to businesses struggling to get their insurer to properly handle their claim.
-In this blog post, we provide answers to common questions about business interruption claims.

 What is the optimal approach for estimating long-term lost profits after a peril has damaged a business?